 Learn How a Lawyer Can Help

 Once the situation stabilizes, you should speak to a pedestrian injury accident lawyer as soon as possible to learn about your legal options.

 If you were a pedestrian who was struck by a vehicle and we handle your case, our pedestrian accident attorneys can help you with day-to-day issues such as finding doctors, fixing or replacing your vehicle, and dealing with persistent insurance adjusters.

-New York requires automobile owners to have no fault insurance to cover certain expenses related to accident.
-If you have no fault insurance on your auto when you were injured in a pedestrian accident, the personal injury protection (PIP) portion of your car insurance policy should cover your medical expenses and lost earnings related to the pedestrian accident, up to the limits of your policy.
+New York requires automobile owners to have no-fault insurance to cover certain expenses related to the accident.
+If you have no-fault insurance on your auto when you were injured in a pedestrian accident, the personal injury protection (PIP) portion of your car insurance policy could also cover your medical expenses and lost earnings related to the pedestrian accident up to the limits of your policy.